 Covering an area of 85.5 square kilometers, Mykonos is one of the smallest of the Cycladic islands, yet it has a wealth of activities to immerse yourself in.
 You’ll find excellent watersports on Kalafatis beach, priceless archaeological sites on nearby Delos, and over 400 churches scattered across the countryside.

-Also known as Chora, Mykonos town is a Cycladic architectural jewel crisscrossed by narrow marble streets lined with fancy boutiques, art galleries, and charming outdoor cafes.
-Its most prominent feature, however, are the glittering whitewashed houses with their vividly painted doors and windows, decked out in bougainvillea.
+Also known as Chora, Mykonos town is a Cycladic architectural jewel crisscrossed by narrow marble streets lined with fancy boutiques, art galleries, and charming outdoor cafés.
+Its most prominent feature, however, is the glittering whitewashed houses with their vividly painted doors and windows decked out in bougainvillea.
 Needless to say, this is where the island’s most exquisite shopping resides.